 Everest Base Camp Trek is one of the most thrilling and satisfying treks in Nepal.
 Trekking towards the base camp of the world’s highest mountain is not free from difficulties.

-Everest Base Camp Trek difficulty can be categorized into various parts.
+Everest Base Camp Trek Difficulty can be categorized into various parts.
 It can be the altitude, length, training, food and accommodation, and a few others.
-Though Everest Base Camp does not require the technical/mountaineering skills, it is better if you have some basic understanding and knowledge of trekking.
+Though Everest Base Camp does not require technical/mountaineering skills, it is better if you have some basic understanding and knowledge of trekking.

-Everest Base Camp Trek is one of the most challenging treks in Nepal, but with proper preparation and training, you can conquer it.
+Trekking to Everest Base Camp is one of the most challenging endeavors in Nepal, but with proper preparation and training, you can conquer it.
 The trip to Everest Base Camp usually completes within two weeks, or it can be customized according to your requirements.

 The total distance you will cover in this Everest Base Camp Trek is approximately 130 kilometers.
 You have to walk for 5 to 6 hours daily, covering 13-15 kilometers per day.

 If you are a first-time trekker, then it would be tough for you to cover these distances at such high altitudes.
 The trek from Lukla to Everest Base Camp passes through different uneven, rough rocky trails.
 If you do not have a moderate level of fitness, it is tough to achieve this enormous task.
 If you can’t go far but yet want to see Mount Everest up close, you can also travel to Everest Base Camp by Helicopter.

 The trek towards Everest Base Camp does not require ropes, stairs, ice axes, etc. Having a guide or porter makes your journey more comfortable and decreases the difficulty level.

 One of the significant factors contributing to the Everest Base Camp Trek Difficulty is high altitude.
 You will start the journey from Lukla at 2860m and reach Kala Pattar at 5545m.